egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

 authors: [egrosdou01]
 date: 2025-06-26
 image: ./documentation.jpg
-description: A step-by-step guide working with MkDocs and the Mike plugin.
+description: A comprehensive step-by-step guide detailing how to effectively work with MkDocs and the Mike plugin for seamless documentation versioning and deployment.
 tags: [mkdocs,github,beginner-guide,"2025"]
 ---